VVF-DevTeam/main-web/README.md

    Open http://localhost:3000 in your browser to see the template home page.
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

    *__Some important tips:__*
-      - If you added/modified **any** packages in package.json, please update package-lock.json and yarn.lock by running:
+      - If you added/modified **any** packages in package.json, please update yarn.lock by running:

          ```sh
-         npm i --package-lock-only
          yarn install --mode=update-lockfile
          ```